Veyil (2022 film): Plot

-Karthi gets admission in a medical college after the entrance exams while Sidhu flunks his 12th papers.
-Their mother books a flat in the city with her life savings but gets swindled by the real estate company when they change her booking to a flat with a lesser value and refuses to refund her.
-Knowing this Sidhu goes to the company office and creates a ruckus for which police eventually arrest him.
-Jomy bails him out with the hidden objective of utilizing his as their local muscle.
-He entrusts Sudhi and another goon Jins to beat up the Councilor candidate.
-They break his legs when he is at the movie theatre restroom and later Jins files a false sexual assault case against him.
-They then help Sidhu in return to get back his mother’s money from the real estate company which makes his mother happy but suspicious at the same time of the type of people his son is hanging out with.
-Sidhu progresses as a routine muscle guy to Jomy and joins Chimban, another one of their henchmen in regularly harassing an autistic Kuttan and his mother to vacate their house which belongs to Baby’s father.
+Karthi gets admission in a medical college after the entrance exams, while Sidhu flunks his 12th papers.
+Their mother books a flat in the city with her life savings but gets swindled by the real estate company when they change her booking to a flat with a lesser value and refuse to refund her.
+Knowing this, Sidhu goes to the company office and creates a ruckus, for which police eventually arrest him.
+Jomy bails him out with the hidden objective of utilizing him as their local muscle.
+He entrusts Sudhi and another goon Jins to beat up the councilor candidate.
+They break his legs when he is at the movie theatre restroom, and later Jins files a false sexual assault case against him.
+They then help Sidhu in return to get back his mother's money from the real estate company, which makes his mother happy but suspicious at the same time of the type of people his son is hanging out with.
+Sidhu progresses as a routine muscle guy to Jomy and joins Chimban, another one of their henchmen, in regularly harassing an autistic Kuttan and his mother to vacate their house, which belongs to Baby's father.
 Karthi knows Kuttan from a young age when they were neighbors in the past and cares for him.
-Once, after visiting Karthi in his hostel, Sidhu has Jomy roughen up Karthi’s seniors in a bar since they had ragged him in the hostel.
-Karthi and Sidhu get into an argument over this I the house and when their mother intervenes, Sidhu walks out of the house.
-Sruthy comes back from Dubai and meet with Sidhu when he goes to the railway station to pick her family.
+Once, after visiting Karthi in his hostel, Sidhu has Jomy roughen up Karthi's seniors in a bar since they had ragged him in the hostel.
+Karthi and Sidhu get into an argument over this, and when their mother intervenes, Sidhu walks out of the house.
+Sruthy comes back from Dubai and meets with Sidhu when he goes to the railway station to pick her family.
 She advises him not to waste his time as a henchman to her uncles and lead a good life.
-As time passes, Sidhu’s mother talks about their past to Karthi and regrets not being able to bring up Sidhu well since she was always busy with the medications of the chronically sick Karthi.
-Karthi eventually reaches out to Sidhu and the two have an emotional reconciliation and both return to their mother.
-The trio spend a lot of time together outside with Sidhu’s friend.
+As time passes, Sidhu's mother talks about their past to Karthi and regrets not being able to bring up Sidhu well since she was always busy with the medications of the chronically sick Karthi.
+Karthi eventually reaches out to Sidhu, and the two have an emotional reconciliation and both return to their mother.
+The trio spend a lot of time together outside with Sidhu's friend.